openfaas/docs/docs/architecture/autoscaling.md

 ### Scaling up from zero replicas

 Scaling up from zero replicas or 0/0 can be toggled through the `scale_from_zero` environment variable for the OpenFaaS Gateway.
-This is turned on by default for both Kubernetes and Docker Swarm.
+This is turned on by default on Kubernetes and faasd.

 The latency between accepting a request for an unavailable function and serving the request is sometimes called a "Cold Start".